 Applications follow a two-step process whereby the initial completeness review is conducted by an authorized, private Conformity Assessment Body (CAB).
 The CAB will issue a Certificate of Conformity once approved.
 With this, the dossier is submitted to the MDA for evaluation.
 CAB evaluation and consulting fees will vary depending on a device’s risk classification.
 Device conformity includes both administrative and technical documentation, such as Instructions for Use, product descriptions and proper labeling in accordance with Common Submission Dossier Template (CSDT)application requirements.

 In July 2020, Malaysia released the Medical Device (Duties and Obligations of Establishment) Regulations 2019, implementing guidelines for Adverse Event (AE) Reporting within the current mandatory registration system.
-The regulation states the Malaysia Authorized Representative listed on a product’s registration certificate is responsible for all post-market vigilance communications with the Ministry of Health.
+The regulation states the Malaysia Authorized Holder (MAH) listed on a product’s registration certificate is responsible for all post-market vigilance communications with the Ministry of Health.

 Quality Systems Conformity Assessment